mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 # Introduction
 The following guide will help you automate the process of running MATLAB Web App Server on the Amazon Web Services (AWS) Cloud.
 The automation is accomplished using an AWS CloudFormation template.
-The template is a JSON file that defines the resources needed to deploy and manage MATLAB Web App Server on AWS.
+The template is a YAML file that defines the resources needed to deploy and manage MATLAB Web App Server on AWS.
 For information about AWS templates, see [AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html). <br>